Faculty advisors play a key role in assisting, advising, training and evaluating students throughout their field experiences.

 Faculty advisors will:

-Can a faculty advisor serve as both an advisor and site mentor?
+Can a faculty advisor serve as both an advisor and site supervisor?

-It is possible to serve as both the faculty advisor and the site mentor.
-If a mentor at a community partner organization has a project that would serve as a valuable learning experience—for example, a community research project—that mentor may also be faculty, however the placement must focus on a community-based project to count as a field training experience.
-A faculty advisor cannot serve as a mentor if the student’s field training experience will be with a UB only research project.
+It is possible to serve as both the faculty advisor and the site supervisor.
+If a supervisor at a community partner organization has a project that would serve as a valuable learning experience—for example, a community research project—that supervisor may also be faculty, however the placement must focus on a community-based project to count as a field training experience.
+A faculty advisor cannot serve as a supervisor if the student’s field training experience will be with a UB only research project.